felixschuerzinger/felixschuerzinger/README.md

 ## Hi there 👋

+I am a PhD student at the MAP5, Université Paris Cité.

+I am working on nonparametric estimation for stochastic differential equations.

+Right now, I am studying a least-squares projection estimator for an integral transform of the transition density of a stochastic differential equation.

 <!--
 **felixschuerzinger/felixschuerzinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.